raafat-hantoush/IH_RH_DA_FT_OCT_2021/Class_Materials/Machine_Learning/Supervised_Learning/Lab/Lab_Classification_Handling_Logistic_Regression_Imbalanced_data.md

  Round 4
  - fit a Random forest Classifier on the data and compare the accuracy.
+ - tune the hyper paramters with gridsearch and check the results.

 Managing imbalance in the dataset